kiancliffe/Conquest-Of-Munster/contributing.md

 6. Issue that pull request!

 ## Any contributions you make will be under the GNU Software License
 In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) that covers the project.
+By contributing, you agree that your contributions will be licensed under the GNU GPL License.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/kiancliffe/CYOA-Text-Based-Game/issues); it's that easy!